AleMunin/eleventy_pug/src/posts/post1.md

 ---
-id: "post-1"
+id: post-1
-title: "This is Post 1"
+title: This is Post 1
-excerpt: "this is data post 1"
+excerpt: this is data post 1
 public: true
 ---